10 Super Facts About Jessica Jones

 Jewel was the identity Jones adopted for her first attempt at being a costumed superhero, and she didn’t do much to make a name for herself.
-It wasn’t until she came under the mind control of one of Daredevil’s foes, Zebediah Killgrave (The Purple Man), that Jones saw any real action.
+It wasn’t until she came under the mind control of one of Daredevil’s foes, Zebediah Killgrave (The Purple Man, who is portrayed by former Doctor Who star David Tennant), that Jones saw any real action.
 Ordered to kill Daredevil, Jones arrived at the Avengers Mansion, where she battled the Scarlet Witch, Iron Man, and Vision.
 Fortunately, she was spotted by her longtime friend Carol Danvers (Captain Marvel), who took her to safety.
 After another several months in a coma, Jones was watched over by S.H.I.E.L.D. and eventually regained her mind and identity with the help of some psychic therapy, courtesy of the X-Men’s Jean Grey.

 6. SHE IS MARRIED TO LUKE CAGE.

 The super-pair met when Jones donned the hardened vigilante identity Knightress.
 After dealing with the supervillain the Owl, Jones and Cage had a drunken one-night stand.
 They then started to have an on-again/off-again relationship.
 Then she became pregnant with their daughter, Danielle, who was named after Daniel Rand (Iron First), Luke’s best friend.

 7. SHE BRIEFLY TOOK A MARRIED SUPERHERO NAME.